WALS

 WALS (102.1 FM) is an American radio station broadcasting a country music format.
 Licensed to Oglesby, Illinois, United States, the station serves the LaSalle-Peru area.
-Branded as WALLS 102, the station is currently owned by Laco Radio and featured programming from Jones Radio Network until February 2007, when Jones programming was dropped in favor of local talent.
-The flagship program is "The Morning Show with Dani" weekday mornings from 6 AM - 10 AM.
+Branded as WALLS 102, the station is owned by Shaw Media, through licensee Shaw Local Radio Co., after being previously owned by Studstill Media/Laco Radio until April 2023.
+The flagship program is "The Morning Show with Dani" weekday mornings.

 History

 The station was assigned the call sign WZLC on February 26, 1993.
-At first, it simulcast the country music format of co-owned WGLC (Mendota, Illinois).
+At first, it simulcast the country music format of co-owned WGLC-FM in Mendota, Illinois.
 WZLC was put on the air to give WGLC coverage in the southern part of the La Salle/Peru area.
 On February 1, 1995, the station changed its call sign to the current WALS and started carrying separate country music programming.

 On January 24, 2023, it was announced that Studstill Media had sold WALS, along with its sister stations, to Shaw Media in Crystal Lake, Illinois, for a total of $1.8 million.
-The sale is presently under FCC review with anticipation of being completed later in the year.
+The sale was under FCC review for just under two months before being finalized on March 23, 2023.
+Shaw Local Radio officially assumed ownership of WALS and its sister stations on April 3, 2023.